fabianschuiki/llhd/LANGUAGE.md

 - `ty` is the type of the target number or array.
 - `target` is the number or array to be modified.
 - `lsb` and `msb` determines the value of the bit or element that is revealed due to the shift.
 - `amount` is the number of bits or elements the value is shifted.
+Must be an integer and is interpreted as unsigned.

 The returned value is of type `ty`.
+The shift `amount` may exceed the bit width or number of elements of `target`, in which case the result has all bits or elements set to `lsb` or `msb`.

 #### Types

 The type of the value for inserted bits or elements, `lsb` and `msb`, must be the single-bit equivalent of `ty` if it is a number, or the element type of `ty` if it is an array.

-The shift `amount` must be an integer and is interpreted as unsigned.

 #### Examples

 A logical left or right shift of an integer may be performed as follows:

     ; %0 = i32 42
-    %1 = shl i32 %0, i1 0, 3
+    %1 = shl i32 %0, i1 0, i32 3
-    %2 = shr i32 %0, i1 0, 3
+    %2 = shr i32 %0, i1 0, i32 3
     ; %1 = i32 5
     ; %2 = i32 336